GeotrekCE/Geotrek-admin/docs/advanced-configuration/map-settings.rst

 Enable HD views
 ~~~~~~~~~~~~~~~~~

-Enable or disable high-definition views in the interface :
+Enable or disable high-definition views in the interface:

 .. md-tab-set::
     :name: enable-hd-views-tabs